 Coronavirus (COVID-19) Resource Center

 Arapahoe County is following the state’s Safer-at-Home order at the direction of the Tri-County Health Department (TCHD).
-This means that Critical Businesses can remain open, and many non-Critical Businesses can begin to open, with some restrictions.
-Read the full press release
+This means that Critical Businesses can remain open, and many non-Critical Businesses can open, with some restrictions.

 - Safer at Home overview and guidelines

 - COVID-19 Dial: County status level of "openness"

 - State mask mandate

 - Stay at home as much as possible.

 - Practice good hygiene.
 Wash your hands frequently and don’t touch your face.

 - Wear a face covering or mask when you leave your home.

 - Connect with neighbors and loved ones virtually.